 i.
 Linda Byrd Johnson has a new supervisor.

 ii.
-There is no assistant secretary for department of higher education.
+There is no assistant secretary for Department of Education.

 Expected delay of SSS Grant competition.
 Will be out sometime this summer to August.

 There may be an SSS writing workshop at the COE conference.
 DOE does not want to commit to facilitating the workshop because the lateness of the grant.